Practical Bayes-Optimal Membership Inference Attacks: Additional Experiments

 Table~\ref{tab:model-distr-shift} shows the attack performance over three different datasets.
 The shadow model architectures are GAT (with 4 and 2 attention heads in the first and second layer, respectively), GraphSAGE with max aggregation, and GCN, on Cora, Citeseer and Pubmed, respectively.

-We observe a decline in attack performance across all attacks compared to the ideal setting (see Table~\ref{tab:MIAGNN}). \textsc{LiRA} suffers the most and is not competitive with our attacks \textsc{BASE} and \textsc{G-BASE}.
+We observe a decline in attack performance across all attacks compared to the ideal setting (see Table~\ref{tab:MIAGNN}).
+LiRA suffers the most and is not competitive with our attacks BASE and G-BASE.

-\subsection{Comparison of Sampling Strategies for \textsc{G-BASE}}
+\subsection{Comparison of Sampling Strategies for G-BASE}

-In Section~\ref{sec:practical_MIA_GNNs} and Appendix~\ref{app:PracticalBayesGNN}, we proposed three different sampling strategies to sample from $P(\tmcM|\btheta,\mcG)$, for the purpose of evaluating the expected value in the Bayes-optimal membership inference rule.
-Here, we evaluate and compare the impact of the sampling strategy on the attack performance of \textsc{G-BASE}.
-Table~\ref{tab:sampling-strategies} shows the attack performance of \textsc{G-BASE} over different datasets and model architectures, using each of our three sampling strategies; model-independent sampling (MI), 0-hop MIA sampling (MIA), and the Metropolis-Hastings sampling (MCMC).
-We use \textsc{BASE} to obtain membership probabilities for the 0-hop MIA sampling.
-The Metropolis-Hastings sampling performs slightly worse than the model-independent sampling or MIA sampling in essentially all cases.
-Compared to the other sampling strategies, it is more computationally demanding, and requires choosing how many iterations to run between each sample and the length of the burn-in period.
-We choose a burn-in period of 1000 iterations and 500 iterations between each sample, parameters which could potentially be tuned for each setting to yield better performance.
-However, since the model-independent sampling performs comparatively well despite disregarding the target model, the loss based signal is likely not as sensitive to the distribution of $\tmcM$.
-Recall that we have approximated the model distribution $p(\bphi|\tmcM,\mcG)$ by a prior distribution $p(\bphi|\mcG)$.
-If $p(\bphi|\tmcM,\mcG)$ were estimated more accurately, e.g., by training shadow models on the nodes indicated by $\tmcM$, then the fidelity of the sampling strategy may have a larger impact on the attack performance.
-In the case of \textsc{G-BASE}, we recommend using either model-independent sampling or 0-hop MIA sampling, since they yield comparative attack performance and are both efficient.
-Note that for the 0-hop MIA sampling strategy, the same shadow models used for \textsc{BASE} (to obtain membership probabilities for this sampling strategy), can be used for \textsc{G-BASE}, and the membership probabilities can be computed once, before running the attack.
+In Section~\ref{sec:practical_MIA_GNNs} and Appendix~\ref{app:PracticalBayesGNN}, we proposed four different sampling strategies to sample from $P(\tmcM|\btheta,\mcG)$, for the purpose of evaluating the outer Monte Carlo estimate in the G-BASE attack Definition~\ref{def:GBase}.
+Here, we further evaluate and compare the impact of the sampling strategy on the attack performance of G-BASE.
+Table~\ref{tab:sampling-strategies} shows the attack performance of G-BASE over different datasets and model architectures, using each of our four sampling strategies; model-independent sampling, 0-hop MIA sampling (using BASE), Metropolis-Hastings sampling, and Gibbs sampling.
+The Metropolis-Hastings step size parameter $\epsilon$, controlling the fraction of indicator variables that are flipped in each step, is chosen such that the acceptance rate is in the range $0.2$-$0.4$.
+We run the Gibbs sampling for one iteration through all the indicator variables.
+Note that for 0-hop MIA sampling, the same set of shadow models used for BASE (to obtain membership probabilities for this sampling strategy), can be used for G-BASE, and the membership probabilities can be computed once, before running the attack.